 Bridget has always been an emotional being, loving and being loved by family, friends, her husband, strangers on the street.
-She’s learned that to be a healthy human is to be both separate and connected while living with an open heart.
-The deepest of challenges.
+Sometimes those people were distant, rejecting, mean.
+The pain became the textbook.
+She’s learned that to be a healthy human is to be both separate and connected while learning to love the self and living with an open heart.
+Tough job, this being human.

 Bridget gets to be a mother.
 A weighty responsibility to love, to guide, to respect the sovereignty of two unique spirits.
 It has taught her that she is not that important.
 That she is essential.
 That we are all different and all the same.
 There is mystery in everything.
 And that the juice of life, is in what we can savor right now.